agoutsmedt/Ranystyle/README.md

 #> #   other_date <chr>, other_title <chr>, url <chr>, issue <chr>, doi <chr>,
 #> #   edition <chr>, genre <chr>, note <chr>, editor <chr>, full_ref <chr>
 ```

+See the `vignette("using_Ranystyle")` for a more in-depth presentation
+of the package.

 ## Credits